design-patterns-for-humans/vala/README.md

         return instance;
     }

-    // No default clone or unserialize methods.
+    // No default clone and unserialize methods.
 }
 ```
 Then in order to use